HRM-028: Preventing and Addressing Threats or Acts of Violence

 The University of Virginia and the University of Virginia Medical Center are committed to providing a safe and secure environment for all faculty, staff, students, Medical Center employees, patients, and visitors.
 This policy addresses the prevention, intervention, assessment, and management of identified threats and acts of violence and facilitates compliance with Virginia Code §23.1-805.

-The University and Medical Center promote a safe environment in which to learn, live, and work by strictly prohibiting threats or acts of violence.
-The University and Medical Center have established a violence prevention committee and threat assessment team (TAT) to assess, manage, intervene, and mitigate identified acts or threats of violence by or against faculty, staff, students, Medical Center employees, patients, and visitors or other non-affiliated individuals.
-Among its functions, the TAT implements safety planning, workplace accommodations, support, and resources for individuals who are experiencing or at risk of experiencing violence; will educate the community about warning signs of behaviors that may precede violence and this policy; and evaluate the effectiveness of violence prevention programming.
+The University and Medical Center promote a safe environment in which to learn, live, and work by prohibiting threats or acts of violence.
+The University and Medical Center have established a Violence Prevention Committee and Threat Assessment Team (TAT) to assess, manage, intervene, and mitigate identified acts or threats of violence by or against faculty, staff, students, Medical Center employees, patients, and visitors or other non-affiliated individuals.

 In situations where violence appears imminent or occurs, individuals should immediately call 911.
-Faculty, staff, students, Medical Center employees, patients, and visitors should report any violent or threatening behavior (see Section 1) either to the University Police Department (UPD), the Office of the Dean of Students (ODOS), Office for Equal Opportunity and Civil Rights (EOCR), University Human Resources (UHR), Medical Center Human Resources (MCHR), Patient Safety and Risk Management, the Director of Threat Assessment or through the UVA Just Report It or UVA TipSoft reporting systems.
+Faculty, staff, students, Medical Center employees, patients, and visitors should report any violent or threatening behavior (see Section 1) either to the University Police Department (UPD), Medical Center Security, Student Affairs, Office for Equal Opportunity and Civil Rights (EOCR), University Human Resources (UHR), Medical Center Human Resources (MCHR), Patient Safety and Risk Management, the Director of Threat Assessment or through UVA Just Report It.

 NOTE: Retaliation against any faculty, staff, student, Medical Center employee, patient, or visitor who in good faith, reports violent or threatening behavior per this policy is prohibited.
 Retaliatory actions will be referred to the appropriate disciplinary authority within the University and Medical Center.